ericblau/challenge/CHALLENGE.md

 This private GitHub repository (private repo) contains a skeleton Flask project which you will use to implement a basic REST API.
 The settings.py file in the project contains an Application Token and Secret for making authenticated requests against Twitter's API (see General expectations/notes below for 3rd party library usage).

 ###Notes About the Code Provided
-The provided sqlite database contains a single table called "twitter_accounts".
 The Flask application is already configured to read from the settings.py file.
 No models, views, or url configurations have been defined.

 ##Deliverables